-Only Australia has goal statements for sub-goal 4.4 and these include: development of a national approach to chemicals management; attention to social and environmental costs; and enhancing the effective use of pricing and economic instruments for better management of resources.
-Only five of 14 countries have indicators for sub-goal 4.4, and these come in the forms of environmental taxation such as implicit tax on energy, proportion of environment tax to total taxes, and expenditure for environmental protection.
-There are no targets from any country in this sub-goal.
-The virtual absence of goal-target-indicator set in this sub-goal could be an indication that internalizing externalities has not yet received enough emphasis in countries covered.
+Only Australia has goal statements for sub-goal 4.4, and those include: development of a national approach to chemical management, attention to social and environmental costs, and enhancing the effective use of pricing and economic instruments for better management of resources.
+Only five of 14 countries have indicators for sub-goal 4.4, and these come in the forms of environmental taxation such as implicit tax on energy, proportion of environment tax to total taxes and expenditure for environmental protection.
+No Small Planet country has any targets in this sub-goal.
+The virtual absence of goal-target-indicator sets in this sub-goal could indicate that internalizing externalities has not yet received enough emphasis in countries covered.